Once you have tables in the editor, you can categorize each column, and set properties to define their roles and behaviors.

 Row labels allow you to choose the most important columns in a table.
 One image column and one non-image column can be used as labels.
 All tables have a non-image label.
 The row labels are used to display references to rows in other tables.

-To view and update the columns in a table:
+To view and edit the columns in a table:

 - Open the app in the editor.

-- Expand the table you want to view or edit.
+- Go to Data and select the table you want to view or edit in the list.

-- Edit any of the column properties displayed in the Columns pane.
+- Edit any of the column properties displayed.

-- Click the Edit (pencil) icon to view the full set of properties for a specific column.
+- Click Edit to view the full set of properties for a specific column.
 See Configure column properties for more information about the properties that you can configure.

-If you make changes to the structure of the columns in your spreadsheet, you need to click Regenerate Structure to regenerate the table.
+If you make changes to the structure of the columns in your spreadsheet, you need to regenerate the table.
 This ensures the editor will take in the new data you've added to your spreadsheet without running into errors.